Back to Blog

 Critical: The 'Sought to Acquire' Requirement

-• Filing Form I-485 (adjustment of status) within 1 year, OR
+• Filing Form I-485 (Adjustment of Status) within one year of visa availability

 Automatic Conversion Under CSPA